wolflu05/inventree-bulk-plugin/README.md

 ##### Global context

 Global context can be used to set up some more complex variables and reuse them between fields.
 Under the hood this template gets imported as `global` by prepending `{% import global_context_template as global with context %}` to every generate field.
 Therefore you can also use the dimensions and every available context variable there too.
+But note that the defined variables are only valid in that parent they are defined in, not in their childs.
+This is a limitation of the import function of jinja2 templates.

 ##### Dimensions/Count